Garmin is about to release a variant of the Vivoactive 3, this time adding Music. Here is the announcement: Garmin Vivoactive 3 Music

 Summary & Opinion

-Garmin have a sensible approach to integrating music services on their watches.
-On the whole it works well with the 645M and will work well with the Vivoactive 3 Music.
+Garmin has a sensible approach to integrating music services on their watches.
+On the whole, it works well with the 645M and will work well with the Vivoactive 3 Music.

 I’ve spent a lot of time with various devices that playback music for runners and the 5-button interface with the 645M was the most practical (aka ‘best’, IMHO).
 It’s a shame that having delivered the ‘best’ approach to music for a runner that Garmin then goes and spoil it with the pesky single button of the Vivoactive 3!.
 Many of you may well disagree and may well get on well with touchscreens on running watches…in which case totally ignore me and go and buy one 🙂